kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 ### Scaling

 The decision of whether to share the collector for all signal types or to keep them separate comes down to the question of scaling.
-In practice, each type may have different scaling needs and require different scaling strategies.
-Since we don't yet know enough about our users' telemetry data trends, having separate collectors would give us more flexibility in the future.
-The tracing collector will most likely remain a stateless gateway that receives, filters, augments, and pushes race data to the configured backend.
-Such a gateway can easily scale horizontally by adding more replicas and load balancing between them.
-Metrics collection is a bit more complicated, as we need to combine a push gateway (stateless) and Prometheus scrapers (statefull).
+In practice, each type may have different scaling needs and require different scaling strategies:

+* Since we don't yet know enough about our users' telemetry data trends, having separate collectors would give us more flexibility in the future.
+* Push and Pull Gateways are scaled differently: The tracing collector will most likely remain a push gateway (stateless) that receives, filters, augments, and pushes race data to the configured backend.
+Such a gateway can easily scale horizontally by adding more replicas and balancing the load between them.
+Using Prometheus, the metrics collector is a pull gateway (stateful) that scrapes the metrics from the configured targets.
+Adding more replicas would result in that all replicas scrape the the same targets.
 The scrapers do not scale horizontally and should be sharded.
 See more about [how to scale an OpenTelemetry collector] (https://opentelemetry.io/docs/collector/scaling/).
-It's also not uncommon for workloads to generate different amounts of signals of different types.
+* Workloads may generate different amounts of signals of different types.
 In this case, having separate collectors allows us to scale only what is needed.

 ### Implementation